-Within the School, an exciting transformation in our educational programs is under way.
-We are offering new degree programs and updating existing ones, developing innovative curricula with a greater emphasis on practical skill-building, and making changes that will encourage diversity in the personal and professional backgrounds of our students.
-We are building new, flexible classrooms for team-based learning.
-And we are continuing to expand opportunities for case-based instruction, fieldwork, and technology-enhanced education for students in many of our programs.
+Since the Campaign began, we have undertaken a significant transformation in our educational programs.
+We have instituted new degree programs and updated existing ones, developed innovative curricula with a greater emphasis on practical skill-building, and made changes that will encourage diversity in the personal and professional backgrounds of our students.
+We have built new, flexible classrooms for team-based learning.
+And we are continuing to expand opportunities for case-based instruction, field work, and technology-enhanced education for students in many of our programs.

 As always, an investment in the people, ideas, and infrastructure of the Harvard Chan School has immediate effects both here at home and across the globe, and it pays off again and again—in the lives and dreams of individuals and in the health and well-being of entire societies.
 With your help, we will continue to change policies, practices, and personal behavior.
 We will advance scientific understanding.
 And we will empower new generations of public health leaders to create a healthier world for everyone.

-This site describes our four major undertakings in this Campaign, as well as a few of the people who are tackling these threats—what they are doing now and what they are capable of doing with your support.
+This site describes our major undertakings in this Campaign and features a few of the people who are tackling these threats—what they are doing now and what they are capable of doing with your support.
 Please join us and thank you for your support.